 Trucking manufacturers may also be held accountable if the collision was caused by a defect in the truck or any of its parts.
 Additionally, cargo loading companies might be partially responsible if they didn’t properly load the cargo.

-Mistakes to Avoid After a Truck Crash in Mississippi
+Mistakes to Avoid After a Semi-Truck Crash

 After a crash, especially with a vehicle as large as an 18-wheeler, you are going to be in shock.
 How you act during and immediately after a crash can significantly affect your case.